For Brussels Sprouts, go with Garlic Parmesan Mashed Potatoes, Honey Glazed Carrots, Balsamic Grilled Chicken, Wild Rice Pilaf, and Lemon Garlic Orzo.

 It's zesty, buttery, and super easy to whip up.
 We usually toss orzo in olive oil with minced garlic and a splash of lemon juice for brightness.

-You can throw in some spinach or cherry tomatoes for a pop of colour.
-Add parmesan, and now we’re talking!
+You can throw in some spinach or cherry tomatoes for a pop of colour - orzo salad pairings with roasted vegetables shows how different add-ins change the dish's character.

 It works well with lighter mains or even as a meal itself.
 Just cook the orzo al dente for a satisfying bite.